Gabriella439/slides/evangelism/marketing.md

 > * Web development
 >
 >   The problem is with the _compelling reason to adopt_.
 There are problems
->   with web development, but people can live with them.
+>   with existing web development stacks, but people can live with them.
 >
 > * Data science
 >
 >   The problem is with the _whole product_.
-We don't have enough interest or
+We're still far from building an
->   volunteers to build an ecosystem that is better than R or Python.
+>   ecosystem that is better than Python.
 >
 > * Finance / cryptocurrency
 >
 >   Perhaps this also could have been the selection, but I'm less informed on
 >   this market so I can't speak with authority.

-# Next steps
+# Next steps for interpreters

-Here are the remaining things we can do to polish interpreter ecosystem
+Here are the remaining things we can do to build the "whole product" for the interpreter ecosystem:

 > * Document packages
 >